VAT | 13. January 2023

 Adjustment of the VAT charged on bad debts (debt remission)

-The amendments to the Bulgarian VAT Act make it possible for a taxable supply to be deducted from the tax base if it is not paid in full or in part and the debt is irrecoverable.
-The new law determines the conditions and requirements under which an adjustment is possible, the criteria according to which a claim is defined as irrecoverable, the procedure for the adjustment and the situations in which no adjustment can be made.
-Special provisions have also been created for cases where the recipient’s or supplier’s VAT registration is terminated before the correction is made or where all or part of an invoice that has already been corrected is repaid.
+The amendments to the Bulgarian VAT Act allow a taxable supply to be deducted from the tax base if it is not paid in full or in part and the debt is irrecoverable.
+The new law determines the conditions and requirements under which an adjustment is possible, the criteria for which a claim is irrecoverable, the procedure for the adjustment and the situations in which no adjustment can be made.
+Special provisions have also been created for cases where the recipient’s or supplier’s VAT registration is terminated before the correction is made or where all or part of an already corrected invoice is repaid.
 The service recipient must correct the input tax from the supplier’s services if the supplier has reduced the taxable amount under the new waiver rules.

 Collection and reporting of data on cross-border payments and their beneficiaries (in force from 1 January 2024)

-The provisions of Council Directive (EC) 2020/284 have been transposed into the VAT Act in Bulgaria.
+Council Directive (EC) 2020/284 provisions have been transposed into the VAT Act in Bulgaria.
 Therefore, payment service providers (PSPs) will have new obligations to collect and report data on cross-border payments and their recipients.

 This information must be reported electronically quarterly by the end of the month following the reporting quarter.
 The corresponding template for reporting will be included in the regulations for applying the VAT Act, and this obligation will apply from 1 January 2024.